The 4 Types of Garage Doors

 But, with all the options to choose from, it can soon become very overwhelming.

-To find the right garage door, you need to know your colours, materials, styles, AND methods of opening.
+To find the right garage door, you need to choose the right colour, material, style, AND method of opening.

-In this short guide, we cut out all the unnecessary jargon and help decide which garage door type is right for you.
+In this short guide, we cut out all the unnecessary jargon and help decide which garage door type is right for you, including:

 What are the Different Types of Garage Doors?